Title: Police officer

 Unfortunately, party politics involved itself in the chain of command.
 It’s not known if Bill saw this behavior, but if an applicant was sponsored by a ward leader, he would be told “to look the other way” with certain vice operators.
 They would pay him for his silence and that money was forwarded to party bosses.
 Some reforms were implemented by a new mayor just before World War I, but the corruption on the force in the early 1900s only grew worse with the introduction of Prohibition.

-About the time Bill would be celebrating his 20th anniversary as a bluecoat, he was attacked one night and beaten so badly his heart couldn’t take it.
+About the time Bill would be celebrating his 20th anniversary as a bluecoat, he was attacked one night for no apparent reason.
+He was beaten so badly his heart couldn’t take it.
 This newspaper article describes the circumstances.
 The staff at St. Agnes Hospital declared him dead on arrival due to his weakened heart.
 The news was reported to his wife and it shook her to the point of suicide.
 Another newspaper story reported her response this way:

 His grave marker in Section 13 remembers Bill, Mary, and their two boys.
 Their three daughters married and were buried in other cemeteries.
 The grave of John Doyle and his wife are in Section 132, across the creek next to the Naval Plot.